SaraAssefa/faircorp/README.md

 # faircorp Back End #

-* An application which will able to manage the building windows
+* An application which will able to manage smart building

 **By Sara Assefa ALEMAYEHU**